The Fine Print

 The Leadership Academy is a robust cohort-based leadership development program that will take place over a 12-month period.
 In addition to participating in dynamic sessions led by the Academy faculty, Fellows will engage in small group activities, both at the main sessions and in assigned “cohort” groups to prepare for sessions.

 Cohort work is a critical component of the program and how much of the hands-on leadership development will be accomplished.
 The assigned cohorts are small, with 5-6 individuals in each, and the success of the program depends on full participation in the cohort group as well as the faculty-led sessions.
 A Fellow’s failure to meet their obligations to their cohort will affect their own, as well as other Fellows’, experience and learning continuity.

 We estimate no more than 8-10 hours of preparation time each month and believe that the course assignments will not present an undue burden for Fellows.
 Unless otherwise noted, Academy sessions run a full day.

 Consequently, upon acceptance to the Academy, each Fellow will be asked to acknowledge and agree as follows:

-- I am committed to attending and fully participating in all Academy events, including sessions with my cohort group in between the formal Academy sessions.
+- I am committed to attending and fully participating in all Academy events, including meetings with my cohort group in between the formal Academy sessions.
 If a situation arises that prevents my attendance at any Academy activity, I will notify Ilene Reid as soon as I become aware of the situation.
 Full participation may include some or all of the following requirements: independent reading; in-person or video meeting with the cohort group between sessions; additional casework and video presentations.

-- I am committed to completing all course assignments within the timeframe specified by the faculty and my cohort as appropriate.
+- I am committed to completing all course assignments within the time frame specified by the faculty and my cohort, as appropriate.